suvendu-kumar/ChemicalDice/docs/index.rst

 ..
-ChemicalDice documentation master file, created by sphinx-quickstart on Sat Feb 10 02:05:36 2024.
+FeatureDice documentation master file, created by sphinx-quickstart on Sat Feb 10 02:05:36 2024.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-ChemicalDice
+Welcome to FeatureDice's documentation!
 =======================================

-ChemicalDice: Transforming cheminformatics/bioinformatics with advanced data fusion analysis.
+This package can be used for Feature fusion using different methods.

 .. toctree::
     :maxdepth: 2